9dots/9dots.io-pages/OIwxiOb.md

 published: true
 type: lesson
 title: Spaghetti String Tower
-blurb: "Students will need to get creative to build towers capable of supporting a marshmallow with only string, tape, and uncooked spaghetti."
+blurb: "Students need to get creative to build towers capable of supporting a marshmallow with only string, tape, and uncooked spaghetti."
 org: 9dots
 objective:
   - Produce a freestanding structure with the limited materials supplied to them